List of Gargoyles characters: The Redemption Squad

 The Redemption Squad was formed by a man known as The Director to deal with crime and make up for their past sins.
 The group's first mission was to stop The Illuminati Society.
 Aside from apprehending Mistress Quickly, their mission was a failure.
 Besides Robyn Canmore, Dingo, Fang, and Yama, the following member include:

 The Director

-The Director (voiced by William Devane in the animatic reel for the spinoff) is a man who was the founder of the Redemption Squad.
+The Director (voiced by William Devane in the animatic reel for the spinoff) is the founder of the Redemption Squad.

 The Matrix

 The Matrix (voiced by Jim Cummings) was a nanomachine program created by Fox and her mother Anastasia Renard as part of a world domination bid by Xanatos.
 However, the machines became sentient and threatened to overrun the planet.
 With the help of a local shaman, Goliath and Dingo convinced the nanomachines to form a humanoid shape that merged with Dingo's armor suit.
 Calling itself "The Matrix", the merged entity pledged to protect and defend Australia.
-He was coerced into joining The Squad as an alternative to deactivation; he chose to join as doing so would help to maintain law and order.
+He was coerced into joining the Squad as an alternative to deactivation; he chose to join as doing so would help to maintain law and order.

-Series creator Greg Weisman had major plans for The Matrix; it was to have grown strong enough to power the planet.